 (09/07/2020) Berni Alder was born in Germany in 1925, but was a Swiss citizen.
 In 1932, his family moved to Zurich, just before Hitler came to power.
-In 1941, when he was 16 years old, he fled Switzerland right before the United States entered World War II and took a sealed train through occupied France and then onto Spain and Portugal.
+In 1941, when he was 16 years old, he fled Switzerland right before the United States entered World War II.
+He traveled by sealed train through occupied France and then on into Spain and Portugal.
 There he boarded an American ship headed to the United States.

 When he was 17, he tried to join the Manhattan Project to escape the draft, but the draft board determined he was too young.
-Instead heage 18 he joined the U.S. Navy to repair radar for the Pacific fleet in the Philippines.
-At the end of WWII, Berni completed his undergraduate work at the University of California, Berkeley in chemical engineering receiving a B.S. in 1946 and M.S. in 1947.
-He did his graduate work at California Institute of Technology (CalTech) where he met computer designer Stan Frankel.
+Instead at age 18, he joined the U.S. Navy to repair radar for the Pacific fleet in the Philippines.
+At the end of the war, Berni completed his undergraduate work at UC Berkeley in chemical engineering receiving a B.S. in 1946 and M.S. in 1947.
+He did his graduate work at California Institute of Technology where he met computer designer Stan Frankel.
 They developed a computer technique, now called the Monte Carlo method, for calculating results from random samplings.

 After earning his doctorate, Berni spent time teaching as a lecturer at UC Berkeley before joining Lawrence Livermore Lab in 1955 where he spent his career.